 Bolt Burdon Kemp has worked with leading therapy provider Moving Minds for several years to secure the best possible treatment for the survivors we work with.

 Moving Minds specialises in the treatment of the psychological symptoms of trauma, depression, anxiety, stress, obsessive compulsive disorder and adjustment disorder.

 They provide psychological treatment in the form of Cognitive Behavioural Therapy (CBT) and Eye Movement Desensitisation and Reprocessing Therapy (EMDR).

 Other charities and organisations BBK are involved with

 BBK also has links to other charities and organisations:

-- Association of Personal Injury Lawyers (APIL) – Jonathan Wheeler is the president and David McClenaghan is the secretary of the organisation’s child abuse group
+- Association of Personal Injury Lawyers (APIL) – Suzanne Trask is the joint vice-president and David McClenaghan is the secretary of the organisation’s child abuse group

 If you would like to talk with one of our specialist solicitors about how we work with our clients, then please contact us now.